blahberi/Yandi-Parazi/README.md

 fooService.FooMethod();
 ```

+> [!NOTE]
-Notice how the framework automatically resolves the dependencies of the service implementation.
+>Notice how the framework automatically resolves the dependencies of the service implementation.

 > [!IMPORTANT]
 > The service being requested, all of its dependencies, and all of their dependencies (and so on, recursively), need to be registered.
 Thus in this example, the service with `IFoo` needs to be registered.
 And if the service implemenetation depends on the service `IBar`, then it needs to be registered as well.